daafonsecato/git-github-ramp/walkthrough/5-hotfix.md

 __Maintainers__

-Choose a maintainer to accept the new pull request to merge the hotfix branch into master,.
+Choose a maintainer to accept the new pull request to merge the hotfix branch into main,.

 ---